divonlan/genozip/docs/genocat.rst

    | Note: The list of IUPAC chacacters can be found here: `IUPAC codes <https://www.bioinformatics.org/sms/bases.html>`_
    |

-.. option:: -K, --kraken filename.
-Load a .kraken.genozip file for use with --taxid.

-   | See: :ref:`kraken`
+.. option:: --bam  Output as BAM.
+Note: this option is implicit if --output specifies a filename ending with .bam

           |

-.. option:: -k, --taxid [^]taxid[+0].
-Show only lines than match the Taxonomy ID <taxid>. ^ for a negative search. +0 means <taxid> AND unclassified.
-Requires either using in combination with --kraken or for the file to have been compressed with genozip --kraken.

-   | See: :ref:`kraken`
+.. option:: --sam  Output as SAM.
+This option is the default in genocat on SAM and BAM data, and is implicit if --output specifies a filename ending with .sam

           |

-.. option:: -G, --drop-genotypes.
-(VCF) Output the data without the samples and FORMAT column.
+.. option:: --fastq  Output as FASTQ.
+Note: this option is implicit if --output specifies a filename ending with .fq or .fastq

+   | see more details: :ref:`sam2fq`
    |

+.. option:: --no-PG.
+When modifying the data in a file using genocat Genozip normally adds information about the modification in the file header.
+With this option it doesn't.

+          |

+**FASTQ options**

+.. option:: --bases [^]value.
+Filter lines based on the IUPAC characters (bases) of the sequence data (see SAM/BAM options).

+**FASTA options**

+.. option:: -1, --header-one.
+Output the sequence name up to the first space or tab.

+          |

 .. option:: -H, --no-header.
 Don't output the header lines.

-          |

-.. option:: -1, --header-one.
-(VCF FASTA) VCF: Output only the last line on the header (the line with the field and sample names).
-FASTA: Output the sequence name up to the first space or tab.

           |